 Saint Bernard Trinitarian

-Restoration of the canvas: Saint Bernard embracing the Crucified Christ
+Restoration of the painting of Saint Bernard embracing the crucified Christ from the Convent of the Discalced Trinitarians

 AddToAny